Arrested New Orleans jail worker says he helped inmates to escape after stabbing threat

 NEW ORLEANS — (AP) — A New Orleans jail maintenance worker has been arrested after admitting he turned water off to a toilet covering a hole in a cell wall, allowing 10 men to squeeze through the gap and escape the facility.

-The inmates, six of whom remain on the lam, pulled off the daring escape from the Orleans Justice Center early Friday by yanking open a faulty cell door, moving the toilet and slithering through the hole.
+The inmates pulled off the daring escape from the Orleans Justice Center early Friday by yanking open a faulty cell door, moving the toilet and slithering through the hole.
 Graffiti on the wall included the message "To Easy LoL," with an arrow pointing to the gap.

-Officials have underscored multiple security lapses in the escape, including ineffective cell locks and that the inmates escaped when the lone guard monitoring them went to get food.
-During a tense New Orleans City Council meeting on Tuesday, Orleans Parish Sheriff Susan Hutson, who oversees the jail, said she “takes full accountability" for the escape.

 “There were procedural failures and missed notifications, but there were also intentional wrongdoings —- this was a coordinated effort aided by individuals inside our own agency who made the choice to break the law,” Hutson said.
 “We are continuing to pursue everyone involved.”

-Councilmember Oliver Thomas asked if it was possible inmates could be left unattended again.

-Hutson said she “cannot guarantee” it wouldn’t happen again, noting the jail is operating with 60% staffing capacity.
+Responding to a question from Councilmember Oliver Thomas, Hutson said she couldn't guarantee inmates would not be left unattended again, noting the jail is operating with 60% staffing capacity.

-Hutson said the inmates escaped by removing a sink-toilet combination unit from a cell, then cutting steel bars behind the cell room sink.
+The inmates escaped by removing a sink-toilet combination unit from a cell, then cutting steel bars behind the cell room sink, Hutson said.
 After bending the bars they slipped out.
 It's unclear what they used to saw through the bars.

-Authorities believe sheriff's employees may have helped the fugitives, and three have been suspended.
+Authorities believe sheriff's employees may have helped, and three have been suspended.
 On Tuesday, authorities made their first staff arrest.

 Maintenance worker, Sterling Williams, 33, admitted to law enforcement that one of the escapees “advised him to turn the water off in the cell” before the men slipped away through the hole in the wall, the Louisiana Attorney General’s office said in a statement.